-On a personal level, a sour cup of coffee or a lousy customer service experience in a store will compel you to complain and stay away from that store in the future.
+On a personal level, substandard customer service experience in a store will compel you to complain and avoid that store in the future.

 But, in the digital environment, how can we apply the notion of quality?
 How can we be confident that the software in charge of delivering customer service would fulfill the required standards?